Trip to Enjoy Local Food in a Market and a Castle Tower & Town Walk

 4

-Traditional Streets of the Yokaichi-Gokoku Areas
+Traditional Streets of the Youkaichi-Gokoku Areas

 A townscape graced with rows of traditional buildings

-• Traditional Streets of the Yokaichi-Gokoku Areas
+• Traditional Streets of the Youkaichi-Gokoku Areas

-• Traditional Streets of the Yokaichi-Gokoku Areas
+• Traditional Streets of the Youkaichi-Gokoku Areas

-• Traditional Streets of the Yokaichi-Gokoku Areas
+• Traditional Streets of the Youkaichi-Gokoku Areas

-• Traditional Streets of the Yokaichi-Gokoku Areas
+• Traditional Streets of the Youkaichi-Gokoku Areas

-• Traditional Streets of the Yokaichi-Gokoku Areas
+• Traditional Streets of the Youkaichi-Gokoku Areas

-• Traditional Streets of the Yokaichi-Gokoku Areas
+• Traditional Streets of the Youkaichi-Gokoku Areas

-• Traditional Streets of the Yokaichi-Gokoku Areas
+• Traditional Streets of the Youkaichi-Gokoku Areas

-• Traditional Streets of the Yokaichi-Gokoku Areas
+• Traditional Streets of the Youkaichi-Gokoku Areas

-• Traditional Streets of the Yokaichi-Gokoku Areas
+• Traditional Streets of the Youkaichi-Gokoku Areas

-• Traditional Streets of the Yokaichi-Gokoku Areas
+• Traditional Streets of the Youkaichi-Gokoku Areas

 The old streets of the Yokaichi-Gokoku areas are lined with merchant houses, warehouses, and private residences from the late Edo, Meiji and Taisho periods.
 The areas are designated as ‘Important Preservation Districts’ thanks to the array of traditional local architecture on display.
 Enjoy rambling through the town with a pleasant breeze at your back while appreciating the continued lifestyles of the local residents.
 Unique and creative decorations can be seen on each building in this old-fashioned neighbourhood.